A Symbol of Japanese Culture

 The kimono we developed features a separate top and bottom design, preserving the traditional beauty of antique kimonos while incorporating a new design that suits contemporary lifestyles.

-The top can be styled as a jacket or layered over a T-shirt, while the bottom can be worn as a wrap skirt.
-This adaptability makes the kimono suitable for both formal and casual occasions.
+The top can be paired with a jacket or T-shirt, while the bottom can be styled like a wrap skirt, allowing for formal and casual wear.

 One of a Kind Design